igor71/tomcat-jenkins/README.md

 1. Setup network on server to use static IP address

-2. Configure jenkins user root privileges with NO PASSWORD option:
+2. Configure yis user root privileges with NO PASSWORD option:
 ```
-sudo useradd -m -s /bin/bash jenkins

-sudo passwd jenkins

 sudo visudo

-jenkins ALL=(ALL:ALL) NOPASSWD: ALL
+yi ALL=(ALL:ALL) NOPASSWD: ALL
 ```
 3. Setup & configure permanent access to /media/common on the server